oxydev/SubsCrypt-npm-library/README.md

 console.log(await subscrypt.retrieveWholeDataWithPassword('5Dyu5YxLufavjPg8vP31BhKs5xz8ncdkQcNdGwf5XtW4C9Ym',"token", "pass_phrase"));
 ```
 More Samples will be added to the documents of project [here](https://oxydev.github.io/SubsCrypt-docs/#/).

+# Docs
+You can access the docs [here]('https://github.com/oxydev/SubsCrypt-npm-library/tree/main/docs')
 # Important Note
 You have to ssh to our server which has a running [canvas node](https://github.com/paritytech/canvas-node) on it.
 However, if you don't have access to the server, please contact me to give you access:)
 ```